astropy/astropy/docs/io/ascii/write.rst

     in ``Tables``.
-For tables with more than one coordinate column of a given kind (e.g. equatorial, galactic or ecliptic), only the first found coordinate column will be decomposed into its component columns, and the rest of the coordinate columns will be converted to string columns.
-Thus users should take care that the additional coordinate columns are dealt with (e.g. by converting them into unique ``float``-valued columns) before using ``SkyCoord`` methods.
+For tables with more than one coordinate column of a given kind (e.g. equatorial, galactic or ecliptic), only the first found coordinate column will be decomposed into its component columns, and the rest of the coordinate columns of the same type will be converted to string columns.
+Thus users should take care that the additional coordinate columns are dealt with (e.g. by converting them to unique ``float``-valued columns) before using ``SkyCoord`` methods.